Are you asking yourself "What clasp should I use for my bead stringing project?"

-For very light necklaces, use bead tips with these clasps.For heavier pieces and bracelets, use crimp beads.
+To attach: For very light necklaces, use bead tips with these clasps.For heavier pieces and bracelets, use crimp beads.
 For leather and thicker cord, use coil ends or fold-over crimps.

 Do not use bead tips for anklets, as anklets take a lot of abuse, and bead tips are designed for lighter wear.

-Medium-Weight to Heavy-Weight Strung Jewelry
+Medium-Weight to Heavy-Weight Strung Jewelry: